Research Visits / Library Services

 A small but growing number of the Tamiment Library's collections and portions of collections have been digitized and made available online.
 Please see our Digital Images and Collections page for details.

-Tamiment holds approximately 10,000 reels of microfilm and thousands of microfiche containing archival collections, serials, dissertations, and monographs.
-There are two microfilm reader/printers in the Library.
-Both offer reading, scanning to flash drives, CDs, or email, and printing using a value-added copycard.
-The other two are digital machines that allow scanning to CDs, flash drives, or e-mail.
+Tamiment holds approximately 10,000 reels of microfilm and thousands of microfiche containing archival collections, serials, dissertations, and monographs, which can be used in the Library's Microfilm Center (Lower Level 2).
+The Microfilm Center offers reading, scanning to flash drives, CDs, or email, and printing using a value-added copycard.

 With the exception of reference titles on open shelves in the Reading Room, the Tamiment Library's books, serials, oral history interviews, printed ephemera, and archival collections are held in closed stacks.
 Most of the library's holdings are represented in BobCat, NYU's online catalog.